HoferAnton/leistungsnachweis-teammaze/README.md

 # Team Maze
-We want to generate, solve and visulays 3D mazes
+We want to generate, solve and visualize 3D mazes